Random quotients of mapping class groups are quasi-isometrically rigid: Quasi-isometries of hierarchically hyperbolic spaces

 \begin{ass} If $U\in\frakS_G$ is a good domain, then $|\partial \C U|=2$. \end{ass}

 \begin{ass} For every two good domains $U\neq V\in\frakS_G$ there exists a good domain $W\in\frakS_G$ which is orthogonal to $U$ but not to $V$.
-In other words, every good domain is uniquely determined by the set of good domains which are orthogonal to it. \end{ass}
+In other words, each good domain is determined by the set of good domains which are orthogonal to it. \end{ass}

 \begin{lem} Under Assumptions \eqref{ass1} - \eqref{ass5}, if $\sigma, \sigma'\in \mathbf{Hinge}_G(\frakS)$ are co-supported then $f_{Hin}(\sigma)$ and $f_{Hin}(\sigma')$ are either orthogonal or co-supported. \end{lem}